nemoarchive/documentation/submit_data.md

 # Submitting Data to NeMO

-### This documentation & described processes are under development

 Data submitted to NeMO falls into three categories:
 * *Public* - data to be immediately distributed openly and freely to the wider research community,
 * *Embargo* - data to be held back, or embargoed, until a specific date, at which point it will be released openly and freely to the wider research community,